Depression and anxiety are very common in sobriety.

 Habits & Routines That Can Help Manage Your Depression

-Depression, much like addiction, is fond of downtime.
+Depression, much like an addiction, is fond of downtime.
 It’s where these two little devils thrive the most, like mosquitos in a swamp.
 Laying around all day mindlessly watching Netflix is doing much more harm than good.

 But here’s the catch 22 – laying around all day makes your depression worse, but your depression is making you so exhausted and unmotivated that you have no energy for anything except laying around all day.